project-koku/nise/docs/yaml_generation.md

 ## Azure YAMLs

 The examples listed above for AWS also apply for Azure.
 Simply switch out `aws` for `azure`.

-## OCI YAMLs

-To generate a YAML file which can be used to generate cost and usage reports we must supply 1 required argument: `-o, --output YAML_NAME`.
-The output is the output file location.
-The following command will output a YAML in the local directory.:

-    nise yaml oci -o YAML_for_oci.yml

 ## OCP YAMLs